Mutual Adaptation in Human-Robot Co-Transportation with Human Preference Uncertainty: Literature Review

 \subsubsection{Human Behavior Model}

-Understanding human behavior in human-robot collaboration can improve the efficiency and safety of the task.
+Understanding human behavior is crucial for efficient and safe human-robot collaboration.
 Various methods, including deep learning~\cite{fintz2022using}, reinforcement learning~\cite{tomov2021multi}, and spiking neural networks~\cite{gorgan2024computational} have been employed to learn human behaviors from data.
-However, these data-driven approaches often lack interpretable mathematical frameworks that describe the inherent decision-making processes in humans.
-Classical cognitive and behavioral models, such as prospect theory~\cite{tversky1992advances}, Prelec's probability weighting function~\cite{prelec1998probability}, Steven's power law~\cite{ stevens1963subjective}, drift-diffusion models~\cite{ratcliff2008diffusion}, and Bayesian models~\cite{eguiluz2015bayesian}, provide theoretical structures to capture human perception and decision-making.
-Yet, these models often end up with specific human parameter values that may not be accurate across different individuals performing the same task~\cite{ prabhudesai2023understanding}.
-Furthermore, humans may initially be willing to adapt, but if they capture continuous disagreement, they can become more resistant in adapting to the robot~\cite{heskes2000use}.
+However, these data-driven approaches often lack interpretable mathematical frameworks that describe human decision-making processes.
+Classical cognitive and behavioral models, such as prospect theory~\cite{tversky1992advances}, Prelec's probability weighting function~\cite{prelec1998probability}, Stevens' power law~\cite{ stevens1963subjective}, drift-diffusion models~\cite{ratcliff2008diffusion}, and Bayesian models~\cite{eguiluz2015bayesian}, provide theoretical structures to capture human perception and decision-making.
+Yet, these models often yield specific human parameter values that may not generalize well across individuals~\cite{ prabhudesai2023understanding}.
+Moreover, humans may resist adapting to a robot if they perceive continuous disagreement, despite initial willingness to adapt~\cite{heskes2000use}.